op-nex/HALLONEST-OFFICIEL-OS-/README.md

 - ## Technical Specifications
 - **Language:** Python 3.x
-- **OS Support:** i mean... the exe is built on a AR x86 but the source code can work on every device that has py
+- **OS Support:** i mean... the exe is built on a AR x86 but the source code can work on every device that has py and by any i MEAN ANYTHING..